hms-dbmi/Hail-on-Google-Cloud/README.md

 3. Download the initialization script

-To be able to launch a hail cluster, dowload and **upload in one of your bucket in google storage the init_notebook.py** available in this repository.
+To be able to launch a hail cluster, download and **upload in one of your bucket in google storage the init_notebook.py** available in this repository.
 It will be one of the initialization-actions.
 This script installs appropriately Hail, Python 3.6 with the most used packages (matplotly, pandas, searborn ...) and Jupyter notebook.

 ![](storage.png)